ComputationalMethods/Evaluaci-n_2020-1/README.md

 ```
 git pull origin master
 ```
 * Change to the repository base.
-After the clone (or before de previous update)
+After the clone
+> or before the previous update
 ```bash
 cd Evaluacion2020-1
 ```